Why DNS Privacy is Especially Important

 Introduction to DNS Privacy

-Almost every time we use an Internet application, it starts with a DNS (Domain Name System) transaction to map a human-friendly domain name to a set of IP addresses that can be used to deliver packets over the Internet.
+Almost every time we use an Internet application, it starts with a DNS (Domain Name System) transaction to map a human-friendly domain name to a set of IP addresses.
 DNS transactions can therefore be correlated to the applications we use, the websites we visit, and sometimes even the people we communicate with.

-While the domain name information itself is public, the transactions performed by the hosts are not.
-Unfortunately, the DNS does not inherently employ any mechanisms to provide confidentiality for these transactions, and the corresponding information can therefore easily be logged by the operators of DNS resolvers and name servers, as well as be eavesdropped by others.
+While domain name information itself is public, the transactions performed by individual hosts are not.
+Unfortunately, DNS does not inherently employ any mechanisms to provide confidentiality for these transactions.
+The corresponding information can therefore easily be logged by operators of DNS resolvers and name servers, as well as be eavesdropped by others on the network.

 DNS over TLS (DoT)

-RFC7858 (opens in a new tab) specifies how to communicate with a recursive resolver over a TLS-secured connection.
-However, it also has the potential for improving the privacy properties of transactions between recursive resolvers and authoritative nameservers (see e.g. DNS over TLS: Encrypting DNS end-to-end (opens in a new tab)).
+RFC 7858 specifies how to communicate with a recursive resolver over a TLS-secured connection.
+It also has the potential for improving the privacy properties of transactions between recursive resolvers and authoritative nameservers (see DNS over TLS: Encrypting DNS end-to-end).

-The service employs a separate port number, TCP port 853, rather than the existing DNS service port (53).
-The recursive resolvers may be authenticated by means of a Subject Public Key Info (SPKI) Fingerprint (please see Section 3.2 and Section 4 of RFC7858 (opens in a new tab) for details).
+DoT uses a dedicated port (TCP 853), separate from the standard DNS port (53).
+Recursive resolvers may be authenticated using a Subject Public Key Info (SPKI) fingerprint (see Section 3.2 and Section 4 of RFC 7858 for details).

 DNS over HTTPS (DoH)

-RFC8484 (opens in a new tab) specifies how to send and receive DNS queries over HTTPS.
-Server configuration is performed out of band, and the connection with the resolver is secured as any other HTTPS traffic.
-DoH is mostly targeted at web browsers and does not have the potential for improving the privacy properties of transactions between recursive resolvers and authoritative nameservers.
+RFC 8484 specifies how to send and receive DNS queries over HTTPS.
+The connection with the resolver is secured like any other HTTPS traffic.
+DoH is primarily targeted at web browsers and does not have the potential for improving privacy between recursive resolvers and authoritative nameservers.